Ageing (textiles): D. Koechlin

 D. Koechlin was the first to emphasize the critical nature of carefully regulating the humidity level in ageing rooms.

 Process improvements

 The machine which reduced the ageing time from days to hours was introduced by Thom and Walter Crum.
 John Thom developed the first system that provided for the methodical introduction of moisture into the oxidation chamber.

 Purpose

 While the term "ageing" is more commonly associated with printed items, the process also implies the dyeing of Aniline black.
-It is an treatment for printed materials that is done afterward to achieve better fixation and make them last longer.
+It is a treatment for printed materials that is done afterward to achieve better fixation and make them last longer.

 The primary objectives of ageing include the development and fixation of mordants and colors.
 The following are some other areas where ageing has an effect.